 Formerly Known as Golden Rule, United Health One is United Healthcare's short term policy.
 It offers several levels of benefits to fit ones needs, much like National General and IHC.

 PrimaryCarePlus was started by a group of doctors who wanted to bring the focus of healthcare back to the Patient.
 This plan offers a low membership fee, and can be paired with an Association fee of $5.00 that meets the ACA mandate (through Employer Business Alliance).
-This pairs well with Philadelphia American's plan.
-This plan offers 24/7 access to Primary care doctors within the network, as well as Specialists and Lab Etc. This plan does not offer coverage for Hospital Visits.
+This plan offers 24/7 access to in-network Primary care doctors, Specialists and Lab Etc. This plan does not offer coverage for Hospital Visits.

 Medi-Share is an option that is known in the industry as "Faith Based Health Sharing Plans" which use a PPO network, and are compliant under the ACA guidelines.
 The plans are NOT health insurance plans, but rather members who share medical expenses.
 There is no guarantee of your bills being covered, however some have an impressive record of claims paid.
 Pre-existing Conditions are an issue on these plans.